zcoo/fluss/website/docs/quickstart/security.md

 All commands were tested with Docker version 27.4.0 and Docker Compose version v2.30.3.

 :::note
-We encourage you to use a recent version of Docker and [Compose v2](https://docs.docker.com/compose/releases/migrate/) (however, Compose v1 might work with a few adaptions).
+We encourage you to use a recent version of Docker and [Compose v2](https://docs.docker.com/compose/releases/migrate/) (however, Compose v1 might work with a few adaptations).
 :::

 #### Starting required components